aklump/cloudy-tools/documentation/source/composer.md

    ],
    ```
+1. Delete `cloudy/vendor` and `cloudy/composer.lock` for clarity.

-6. Tell your app you want to require Cloudy: `composer require aklump/cloudy`
+4. Next, tell your app you want to require Cloudy: `composer require aklump/cloudy`
-7. Ignore the following in your app's root _.gitignore_, adjusting paths as appropriate:
+5. Ignore the following in your app's root _.gitignore_, adjusting paths as appropriate:

    ```gitignore
    /cloudy/vendor/